Lazychain/lazychain/README.md

 For a production version of this we will obviously add Wasmd as a normal dependency rather than forking it.

+This project was built for Celestia's Infinite Space Bazaar.
+The project page has some info and videos as well: https://dorahacks.io/buidl/12710

 ## How is SlothChain Lazy?

 SlothChain is meme chain.
 The goal is to make it very memey.
 It is a chain for the lazy ones.